Lawton, Oklahoma: History

 The southern part of this territory was originally assigned to the Choctaw and Chickasaw.
 Following the Civil War, during which most of the Southeast tribes had allied with the Confederacy, in 1867, the United States required new treaties of peace.
 In 1867, under the Medicine Lodge Treaty, it allotted the southwest portion of former Choctaw and Chickasaw lands to the Comanche, Kiowa, and Apache tribes.
 It had forced them to move out of East Texas and nearby areas of Arkansas.

 Fort Sill was established in 1869 after the American Civil War and commanded by Major General Philip Sheridan.
 He was leading a campaign in Indian Territory to stop raids into Texas by American Indian tribes.
 In 1874, the Red River War broke out in the region when the Comanche, Kiowa, and Southern Cheyenne left their Indian Territory reservation.
 Attrition and skirmishes by the US Army finally forced the return of the tribes to Indian Territory in June 1875.

 In 1891, the United States Congress appointed a commission to meet with the tribal leaders and come to an agreement allowing White settlement.
 Years of controversy and legal maneuvering ensued before President William McKinley issued a proclamation on 4 July 1901, that gave the federal government control over 2000000 acre of "surplus" Indian lands that remained after allotments of communal tribal lands to individual households under the Dawes Act.
 Under other legislation, the United States through the Dawes Commission allotted communal lands as plots to individual households of tribal members, selling off what remained as "surplus".
 These actions extinguished the tribal claims to communal lands, a condition needed for the admission of Oklahoma as a state in 1907.

 After these changes, the legislature of the new state began to organize counties.
 Three 320-acre sites in Kiowa, Caddo and Comanche counties were selected for county seats.
 Lawton was designated as the Comanche County seat.
-The town was named for Major General Henry W. Lawton, a quartermaster at Fort Sill, who had taken part in the pursuit and capture of Comanche chief Geronimo.
+The town was named for Major General Henry W. Lawton, a quartermaster at Fort Sill, who had taken part in the pursuit and capture of Apache chief Geronimo.

 The city was opened to settlement through an auction of town lots beginning on 6 August 1901, which was completed 60 days later.
 By 25 September 1901, the Rock Island Railroad expanded to Lawton and was soon joined by the Frisco Line.
 The first city elections were held 24 October 1901.